theandrew168/dripfile/README.md

 File transfers made easy

 ## Setup
-This project depends on the [Go programming language](https://golang.org/dl/).
+This project depends on the [Go programming language](https://golang.org/dl/) and [NodeJS JavaScript environment](https://nodejs.org/en).
-I like to use a [POSIX-compatible Makefile](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/utilities/make.html) to facilitate the various project operations but traditional [Go commands](https://pkg.go.dev/cmd/go) will work just as well.
+I like to use a [POSIX-compatible Makefile](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/utilities/make.html) to facilitate the various project operations but traditional [Go commands](https://pkg.go.dev/cmd/go) and [NPM scripts](https://docs.npmjs.com/cli/v9/commands/npm-run-script) will work just as well.

 ## Building
 To build the application into a standalone binary, run: